bluuuzs/veltrix-dma/README.md

 **Recent Changes:**

-- **Version 1.75:** Fixed all weapons configuration, changed config file type from `.txt` to `.veltrix`, added new crosshairs.
+- **Version 1.78:** Fixed the *“waiting for application to respond”* issue, improved Discord authentication stability and functionality, and improved the look of the loader.
-- **Version 1.77:** Fixed aimbot separate weapons config, started remaking loot ESP.
+- **Version 1.79:** Improved discord authentication
-- **Version 1.78 (Latest):** Fixed the *“waiting for application to respond”* issue, improved Discord authentication stability and functionality, and improved the look of the loader.
+- **Version 1.80 (Latest):** Updated to latest game version (Fortnite-Release-37.10-CL-45566377-Windows), Updated discord link cause discord deleted it.

 ---